 Facts About the Short-Tailed Boa

-- Brazilian and Bolivian short-tailed boas are slightly different, in that the Bolivian short-tails are more similar to BCCs, whereas Brazilian short-tails are more frequently gray and brown (giving a darker appearance overall).
-However, it’s unclear whether these are natural variations, or the result of the snakes being from different locations.
+- Brazilian and Bolivian short-tailed boas are slightly different in that the Bolivian short-tails are more similar to BCCs, whereas Brazilian short-tails are more frequently gray and brown (giving them a darker appearance overall).

-- They’re very rare in the pet trade, especially Bolivian short-tailed boas.
-That’s because Bolivia blocks their export, so breeders can’t get their hands on them.
+- They’re rare in the pet trade, especially Bolivian short-tailed boas.
+Bolivia blocks their export, so breeders can’t get their hands on them.

 The Peruvian long-tailed boa is a boa constrictor with a long tail from Peru.
 Their common name is the long-tailed boa—they’re hardly ever called the Tumbes Peru boa.
 Their scientific name longicauda comes directly from the Latin for ‘long tail.’